 The weather is warming up, and a new season is on the horizon.
 Celebrate it with a spring busy bag!
-Not only does this awesomely easy idea keep your kiddo busy, but it also helps her to develop new skills.
+Not only does this awesomely easy idea keep your toddlers busy, but it also helps them to develop new skills.

-What abilities can this flower-themed activity help your little learner build?
+What abilities can this flower-themed busy bag help your little learner build?

 - Fine motor skills (such as eye-hand coordination and dexterity)